uscensusbureau/the-opportunity-project/pages/home-two.md

       agency: 'FEMA'
       title: 'FEMA Used Geospatial Data to Help People Prepare for Disasters'
       problem-statement-name: Disaster Preparedness
-      impact:
-        - The Sille product team fostered ongoing partnerships with FEMA, as well as with Puerto Rican and NYC governments.
       products:
         - title: Puerto Rico Land Grid
           team: Loveland Technologies
+          text: assessing the occupancy, condition, land use, and needs of all 1.5 million properties in Puerto Rico
         - title: Disaster Awareness Games
           team: Geoslug- UC Santa Barbara, Motivf
+          text: gamifying emergency preparation for young adults
         - title: Sille
           team: Datel Ovela
+          text: increasing stakeholder awareness of likely catastrophic structural failure in their areas
+      impact:
+        - The Sille product team fostered ongoing partnerships with FEMA, as well as with Puerto Rican and NYC governments.
       image:
         src: photos/home/widget/neighborhood.jpg
         alt: A neighborhood grid of buildings and streets as seen from above.